- 360° video

-- A review done by a DMC technical specialist at different phases of a project, to make sure that the online project is developing as planned and agreed upon, and that it is in keeping with technical best practices specifications.
+- A review done by a DMC technical specialist at different phases of a project, to make sure that the online project is developing as planned and agreed upon, and that it is in keeping with technical best practices requirements.

 - The hardware and software that is used to develop and deliver the content of an online project.
 Examples of technologies include 360-degree video, virtual reality, programming languages and databases.

 - The person who uses an online project.